GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 ### An Example of purpose
 One of the key features of the Matic Network is its Plasma-based scaling solution, which is designed to enable faster and more efficient transactions on the network Ethereum.

+### Forks of Polygon
+* Polygon Matic: Aims to improve the scalability and usability of the Ethereum blockchain
+* QuickSwap: A decentralized exchange built on Polygon with lower fees and faster transactions

 ## Solana (SOL)
 2017